 Remote Head Emergency Lights

-Remote heads are add-on lamp fixtures that extend egress illumination from a central power source—ideal when you need light farther down a corridor, stair, or exterior path without adding another full fixture.
-Pair these heads with a compatible power unit and keep your system simple to service.
-Browse our core emergency lights, plan outdoor runs with wet-location emergency lights, and size the source using remote-capable emergency lights.
+LED remote lamp heads extend egress illumination from a central battery unit—ideal when you need light farther down a corridor, stair, or exterior path without installing another full fixture.
+Keep maintenance simple with replaceable heads and clear aiming.
+Browse our core emergency lights and plan exterior runs with wet-location emergency lights.

 Buyers Guide Tips